 Rosenkavalier effectively abolishes any distinction between recitative, aria and choir.
 So the orchestra is summoned to fill the resulting void.
 This obviously requires considerable skill on the part of the conductor, and not all were up to the challenge.
 The music, as always with Strauss, dominates everything, meaning that Hofmannstahl’s exquisite libretto is rather left in the background, and Strauss’s manic attention to it was, in a sense, rather pointless.
 Set construction, which he also felt was important, was a more promising way of redeeming the disconcerting music, for obvious reasons, and it has thus always featured prominently in any production of this work: indeed, for many years, the theatres that produced Rosenkavalier were contractually bound to reproduce the original creation’s décor at Dresden’s Königliches Opernhaus.

 So basically, the above means that I can only “enjoy” Rosenkavalier if the music does not crush the singers under its weight and if the set construction is in harmony with the original 1911 standard.
 Both these conditions, I’m glad to say, were met at last night’s performance, jointly produced by the Paris Opera and the Salzburg Festival.
 M Philippe Jordan’s conducting is precise and as discreet as can be given the gigantic 118-strong orchestra required by the composer.
 The principals chosen by M Gerard Mortier, who is always attentive to every detail, are outstanding.
 Anne Schanewilms, in particular, is an elegant Marschallin, with just the right touch of Romanticism.
 And Wernicke’s direction is perfectly faithful to Roller’s original standards, and thus superb.
-I think Florian enjoyed his evening out, and so did I.
+I think the friend with whom I went enjoyed his evening out, and so did I.